cnrancher/docs/content/rancher/v2.x/cn/upgrades/ha-server-upgrade-helm/_index.md

 ---
-title: High Availability (HA) Upgrade
+title: 3 - helm HA升级
-weight: 1020
+weight: 3
 ---

 The following instructions will guide you through upgrading a high-availability Rancher Server that was [installed using Helm package manager]({{< baseurl >}}/rancher/v2.x/en/installation/ha/).